Training structure

 54h

-The first part of this course is designed to consolidate the concepts of magnetostatics and establish the relations between the electromagnetic field at the interface of a plane of charges or currents.
-We also introduce the expression of Laplace forces (force and moment) acting on volumetric or filiform circuits.
-The second part is devoted to the properties of fields and potentials in the variable regime.
+The first part of this course aims to consolidate the concepts of magnetostatics and establish the relationships between the electromagnetic field at the interface of a plane of charges or current.
+We also introduce the expression of Laplace forces (force and moment) acting on volume or wire circuits.
+The second part is devoted to the properties of fields and potentials in variable regimes.
 After introducing Faraday's law describing induction phenomena, we establish Maxwell's time-dependent equations.
-An energetic treatment allows us to define the electric and magnetic energies, as well as the Poynting vector.
-We apply these concepts to various examples, such as electromechanical conversion or induction heating via eddy currents.
-A final chapter is devoted to the equations of field and potential propagation, and their application in vacuum-like systems, as well as in perfect conductors and insulators.
-The notion of skin depth is also introduced.
+An energy treatment allows us to define electrical and magnetic energies, as well as the Poynting vector.
+We apply these concepts to various examples, such as electromechanical conversion and induction heating via eddy currents.
+The final chapter is devoted to the propagation equations of fields and potentials, and their application in systems assimilated to a vacuum, as well as in perfect conductors and insulators.
+The concept of skin depth is also introduced.

-Atomistics & Reactivity
+Atomistics & reactivity

 Faculty of Science